Menu

 In 1636, at age 16, Peregrine White volunteered as a soldier in the Pequot War.
 He continued his military service, eventually earning the title of Captain.
 He was a well respected member of the early Marshfield community, serving as a member of the General Court, and the Council of War, and also working as a surveyor.
 In 1698, at age 78, he joined the church — many decades beyond what was the norm in those days.
 In 1700, at the age of 80, he became the town’s school keeper.

 Peregrine White married Sarah Bassett in 1648, and they had 6 children together.
-They lived on Sarah’s family’s land, on the banks of the South River, across from what was then the river mouth.
+They lived on Sarah’s family’s land, on the banks of today’s South River, across from what was then the North River mouth.
 (William Bassett was granted 100 acres at the base of Snake Hill in 1640.)
 Through the years, Peregrine purchased several adjacent pieces of land.
 The road from South River Street to his homestead is now named after him.
 His estate remained in the White family for five generations, until about 1870.
 At the beginning of the 20th century, its owner was Alonzo Ewell, who is said to have kept the largest flocks of poultry, ducks, geese and pigeons in Marshfield.
 At that time, some of the original timbers were still in place in the house.

 In 1665, to honor Peregrine White for being “the first white native in New England,” the General Court awarded him 200 acres of land.
 These were located on the path from Bridgewater to Plymouth, and he sold them.
 Peregrine is fondly remembered in Marshfield for his devotion to his mother.
 In her later years, she would receive a daily visit from her son, who rode a black horse and wore a coat “with buttons the size of a Spanish dollar.”
 Susannah White died in 1680.
 The weathervane that stands at the top of Marshfield’s Town Hall depicts Peregrine on his horse.
 Peregrine White passed away in 1704, at age 84.
 His wife, Sarah White, lived until 1711.